1,2,4-Butanetriol

 1,2,4-Butanetriol is an organic compound with the formula HOCH2CH(OH)CH2CH2OH.
 It is an colorless, odorless, hygroscopic, oily liquid.
 Containing three alcohol groups, it is classified as a polyol, similar to glycerol and erythritol.
 It is chiral.

 Uses

-1,2,4-Butanetriol is used in the manufacture of butanetriol trinitrate (BTTN), an important component of US military rocket motor solid fuel.
+1,2,4-Butanetriol is used in production of alkyd resins.
+It is also a precursor to butanetriol trinitrate (BTTN), an important component of US military rocket motor solid fuel.

 As of 2014, it was commercially produced by a single Chinese company.